mkarakoc/aim/README.md

 --->
 ## How to run the code in your local PC
 You can use one of the following methods below.
-Both methods are only tested on a machine with an Ubuntu (18.04) Operation System.
+Both methods are only tested on a machine with an Ubuntu (18.04) Operating System.

 ### 1. Use the docker image
 Please first read about **git** and **docker** if you have no experience.